 IP54 Protection Certificate

 Some digital calipers are designed for use in environments unfavorable to electronics, such as machine shops or outdoors.
-If this is a priority, make sure the digital calipers chosen can withstand these harsh conditions, which is where an IP (or ingress protection) rating comes in.
+If this is a priority, ensure the digital calipers chosen can withstand these harsh conditions, where an IP (or ingress protection) rating comes in.
 IP testing is a third-party certification process that verifies the environmental resilience of electronic components.

 The first number after “IP” represents the item’s level of protection against solids, and the second number represents the tool’s level of moisture resistance.
 For a digital caliper, the industry standard is IP54.
-The “5” means it can resist dust, while the “4” means it can resist splashes of water from all directions.
-If a pair of digital calipers will experience harsh conditions, especially outdoor environments, look for an IP54 protection certificate.
+The “5” means it can resist dust, while the “4” can resist water splashes from all directions.
+If a pair of digital calipers will experience harsh conditions, especially in outdoor environments, look for an IP54 protection certificate.

 Ease of Use